 Media Molecule is known for innovation.
 LittleBigPlanet was a huge revolution in creative sandbox gameplay and platforming.
 Tearaway does the same thing for the Vita, but for the platforming genre.
 The game is the best-looking game for Vita and is the only game out that uses all of the hardware’s features in a very unique and original way.

-You play as the messenger Atoi who must reach the sun where a You (the player) has ripped a hole in and are letting Scraps inside the world of Tearaway.
-The game uses the front-facing camera to show you in the sun.
+You play as the messenger Atoi who must reach the sun where a You (the player) have ripped a hole in and are letting Scraps inside the world of Tearaway.
+The game uses a front-facing camera to show you in the sun.
 You can then control Atoi and guide him using the rear touchpad and touchscreen.
 There really aren’t complicated puzzles but challenging platforming sections.
 When you see gray areas with the PS buttons on them (like the rear touchpad) you can poke your finger through in the game.
 The first time I did this it made me giddy and smile.
 You can do this to fight off scraps, push blocks around, and bounce drum pads to help Atoi along.
 You can also use the touch screen to roll out paper and interact with dozens and dozens of various papercraft items.

 Just these two major features alone are enough to call Tearaway the best game for Vita, but it doesn’t stop there.
 You can customize Atoi and characters in the world kind of like LBP.
 There’s no Pop-It but you can buy items using Confetti you find in the world.
 There aren’t as many items as LBP, but because it’s a straight-up platformer you won’t really need that many items.
 Tearaway also has a unique papercraft origami collection you can find and print out online to create your own Tearaway world.
 To acquire these blueprints you need to find pure white objects in the world and take pictures of them.
 This adds to the creativity on a whole new level and helps build on this “real world leaking into the virtual world” theme.